 Byström is represented by Gallery Steinsland Berliner, Stockholm.

 Thibaut Henz (b.
 1988 in Liège, Belgium) creates images that are at once visceral, affronting and beautiful.
 Henz belongs to a generation whose perception of the world is strongly influenced by the reception of digital images.
-Installed like mould spreading on a damp share house wall, Henz's images, commonly depicting transient moments, gestures, and close-ups of intimate and fragmented moments in time, form an incoherent and chaotic whole that speaks to the melancholy of our modern condition.
+Installed like mould spreading on a damp sharehouse wall, Henz´s images, commonly depicting transient moments, gestures, and close-ups of intimate and fragmented moments in time, form an incoherent and chaotic whole that speaks to the melancholy of our modern condition.

 Hanna Putz (b.
 1987 in Vienna, Austria) is a self-taught artist, interested in conveying moments that defy our culture of ubiquitous self-awareness.
 Documenting everyday moments from the tender to the absurd, Putz provokes the notion of authenticity and of self-presentation, and what she calls ‘the high demands of self-representation’ today.

 Andrzej Steinbach (b.
-1983, Czarnkow, Poland) is interested in the signifiers of photographic portrayal and how our assumptions turn individuals into signifiers - and into characters.
+1983, Czarnkow, Poland) is interested in the signs and codes of photographic portrayal and how our assumptions turn individuals into signifiers - and into characters.
 At times political and containing various subtexts to revolt, his photographs cast a critical gaze squarely at the ubiquitous and unambiguous norms perpetuated by governments and algorithms.
 Challenging our assumptions of identity using superficial factors and pluralities of gesture, body language, clothing, race, and by subverting the conventions of photographic portraiture to which we are accustomed, he renders the familiar, unfamiliar.

-In 2018 Steinbach received the German Federal Prize for Art Students and has exhibited throughout Europe and North America, including group exhibitions at the Museum of Modern Art (MoMA) New York and the Centre de la Photographie in Geneva, Switzerland.
+In 2017 Steinbach received the German Federal Prize for Art Students and has exhibited throughout Europe and North America, including group exhibitions at the Museum of Modern Art (MoMA) New York and the Centre de la Photographie in Geneva, Switzerland.

 Kerr is the creator of workworkworkworkworkwork.com – an experimental online platform for text, image and artwork that explores the representation of labour in contemporary art.
 In 2013, Kerr co-founded Strange Neighbour, a curator-led gallery and creative space consisting of a black and white community darkroom and artist studios.
-He has worked as a lecturer in photomedia at several Melbourne universities and continues to participate in residencies, events and exhibitions nationally and internationally in various capacities.
+He has worked as a lecturer in photomedia at several Melbourne universities and continues to participate in residencies, conferences and exhibitions nationally and internationally in various capacities.

 The presentation of this exhibition has been generously supported by Ilford Imaging Australia and Colour Factory.
 The curator is supported by a Centre for Artistic Research Grant from the University of the Arts Helsinki.